ademirsoy/currency-converter/Readme.md

 # Currency Converter

 - Currency Converter is an API that converts between currencies
-- It has a single endpoint `/currency/convert` and it takes the following as a request:
+- It has a single endpoint `/currency/convert` and it takes the following json as a request.
+  A complete request example can be found in Test section below.

-`{
+  - `{
     "from": "",
     "to": "",
     "amount": 0